All food donations can be dropped off at 1085 Winnipeg Avenue, warehouse door #3 between 9am-4pm Monday-Friday, and Saturday 9am-3pm.

 We will send you information so you can get started right away!
 If you have any questions please email our Community Events Manager, Mika Peterson.

 At home and work:

 - Grow an extra row (or two) of produce in your own backyard

-- Invite your neighbours, family and associates to do the same (how about a friendly “weigh-in” challenge?)
+- Invite your neighbours, family and associates to do the same (why not encourage a friendly “weigh-in” challenge?)

 - Turn Grow-A-Row into a science project and have students plant and tend to a row of vegetables for Winnipeg Harvest

-- A Harvest volunteer will come to your class and give a presentation
+- A Harvest volunteer can come to your class and give a presentation on growing-a-row

 At the Community Club:

-Plant a Harvest Garden to be tended by club families
+- Plant a garden to be tended by club families

 If you are a seasoned gardener, consider mentoring others at your local school, community club, daycare or place of worship so others might be inspired to Grow-A-Row for those in need.